BobBuildTool/bob/doc/manual/concepts.rst

 reverted, the :term:`Variant-Id` will get the previous value and Bob will restart using the previous directory.

-In local builds, the build results are shared directly with upstream packages by passing the path to the upstream steps.
+In local builds, the build results are shared directly with downstream packages by passing the path to the downstream steps.
 On the Jenkins build server the build results are copied between the different work spaces.

 Based on the :term:`Build-Id`, it is possible to fetch build results of a build server